 Ensure that your sleep is sufficient and optimal.

 Use a training program that has been tailored to you.
 It should be structured within your current training capacity to attain maximal training impulse with minimum risk of illness.

 Consider training with a coach, constant monitoring and frequent recovery is the best the prevention.

-As the saying goes - “Prevention is better than a cure”
+“Prevention is better than a cure”

-Keep in mind that exercising with any infection may increase the duration and or severity of the illness.
-A week or two of monitoring and solo easy riding is highly recommended, start slow and easy, and do not return to training at the same level after the illness.
+Resume training 2 weeks after symptoms have subsided, start slow and easy, and do not return to training at the same level after the illness.
 Below a sample week of what you can do once you have recovered from your illness.

 Tuesday: 40 minutes of easy cycling with light pressure on the pedals, minimal sensation of leg effort or fatigue.